 Hieroglyphics, an ancient Egyptian system of writing, began around 3000 BCE.
 At first, pictures (ideograms) represented words.
-With Crayola® Erasable Colored Pencils, write a short message using only pictures.
-What do you think of this way to communicate?
+With Crayola® Erasable Colored Pencils, have students write a short message using only pictures.
+Ask students what they think of this way to communicate?
 Later, Egyptians used symbols to represent ideas and sounds.
 This was very difficult to learn, so only a few scribes could read and write.
-Try making a code for each alphabet letter.
-Then write your name using your code.
-With Erasable Colored Pencils, you can always correct any mistakes!
+Students try making a code for each alphabet letter.
+Then write their name using the code.

 Sculpt a nameplate.
 Egyptians used their symbols on cartouches--oval frames that were royal nameplates.
-Here’s one way to make your own cartouche.
-Shape Crayola Model Magic into a flat oval.
+Here’s one way to make a cartouche.
+Students shape Crayola Model Magic into a flat oval.
 Poke a hole at the top of the cartouche with a straw.
-Air-dry your cartouche overnight.
+Air-dry the cartouche overnight.

-Paint your cartouche.
-Cover your art area with newspaper.
-Paint your cartouche with gold Crayola Premier Tempera and brushes.
-Air-dry the paint.
+Paint the cartouche.
+Cover the art area with newspaper.
+Paint the cartouche with gold Crayola Premier Tempera paint.
+Air-dry.

-Add your name.
+Students add their name.
 Egyptians wrote with soot and a sharpened reed.
-To try a similar method, cut the end of a straw into a V. Write your coded name on the cartouche in black paint.
-Air-dry your name.
+To try a similar method, have students cut the end of a straw into a V. Write the coded name on the cartouche in black paint.
+Air-dry.

 Become instant royalty!
 Cut yarn long enough to make a necklace.
 Tape the ends together to wear it.